 Here’s the quick and dirty – Tailwind Create is the new pin design tool housed right on the Tailwind dashboard.
 Save time (and computer memory!) by creating hundreds of pins that can seamlessly be scheduled into your queue without having to download a single pin.
 Check out the tutorial below for a walkthrough on how easy it is to use!
 Want to get creating?
 All you need to get started is a FREE Tailwind plan. >> Sign up for your free Tailwind Plan Here (no credit card required)

-For a limited time, Tailwind is offering a special 50% launch discount (valid until Jan 31st), which you can use on any higher tier Create plan.
-Upgrade anytime before January 31st, 2021 and you’ll lock in this discount for life.
+For a limited time, Tailwind is offering a special 50% launch discount, which you can use on any higher tier Create plan.
+Upgrade now before the discount ends and you’ll lock in this discount for life.

 Now let’s get into the good stuff.
 Here is an overview of how to use Tailwind Create and some of my favorite features.